SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/iis-10-opentelemetry.md

 Once the logs are configured to be written into a local file follow the below step to configure collection in sumo.

-## Collection Configuration & App installation
+## Collection Configuration and App installation

-As part of the setting up the collection process and app installation user can select the App from App Catalog and click on Install App.
-Please follow the steps below:
+As part of collection setup and app installation, you can select the App from App Catalog and click on Install App.
+Follow the steps below.

 ### Step 1: Set up Collector